ezell38/Engineering_4_Notebook/README.md

 #### Ring -

 This assignment was fairly easy if you follow the directions.
 One thing that saved time was using the Use function to create the holes that the screws went through as opposed to guessing the distances.
+In the future I will definently make use of the Use function for most CAD projects because it allows you to make exact measurements and fits rather then measuring everything out separetly and hoping you got the distances right.

 #### Spinner -